IKT India

 Discovery & Research

-Conducted seller interviews and mapped the end-to-end journey.
-Identified critical drop-off points in the onboarding funnel that informed the PRD for a redesigned flow.
+Conducted 15+ seller interviews as an intern and mapped the end-to-end journey.
+Identified 3 critical drop-off points that informed the PRD for a redesigned verification flow.

 Verification & Catalog

-Shipped seller verification flow and bulk catalog upload with the 3-engineer team.
-Streamlined KYC-to-first-listing path, reducing seller setup time dramatically.
+Shipped seller verification automation and bulk catalog upload with the 4-engineer team.
+Streamlined the KYC-to-first-listing path, cutting seller setup time from 3 days to 6 hours.

 Analytics & Retention